 - atoms should be unstable,

 - the light they emit should have a continuous spectrum.

-The Bohr model adopted Planck’s quantum hypothesis and he proposed a model in which the electrons of an atom were assumed to orbit the nucleus but could only do so in a finite set of orbits.
+The Bohr model adopted Planck’s quantum hypothesis, and he proposed a model in which the electrons of an atom were assumed to orbit the nucleus but could only do so in a finite set of orbits.
 Planck’s quantum hypothesis (Planck’s law) is named after a German theoretical physicist Max Planck, who proposed it in 1900.
 Planck’s law is a pioneering result of modern physics and quantum theory.
 Planck’s hypothesis that energy is radiated and absorbed in discrete “quanta” (or energy packets) precisely matched the observed patterns of blackbody radiation and resolved the ultraviolet catastrophe.

-The success of Bohr model is in explaining the spectral lines of atomic hydrogen and the Rydberg formula for the spectral emission lines.
+The success of the Bohr model is in explaining the spectral lines of atomic hydrogen and the Rydberg formula for the spectral emission lines.
 Bohr’s theory was the first to successfully account for the discrete energy levels of this radiation as measured in the laboratory.
-The emission line spectrum of hydrogen tells us that atoms of that element emit photons with only certain specific frequencies ƒ and hence certain specific energies equal to E = hƒ, where h = Planck’s constant = 6.63 x 10-34 J.s and f = frequency of the photon.
+The emission line spectrum of hydrogen tells us that atoms of that element emit photons with only certain specific frequencies ƒ and hence certain energies equal to E = hƒ, where h = Planck’s constant = 6.63 x 10-34 J.s and f = frequency of the photon.

 - Electrons in atoms orbit the nucleus.

 - An atom can exist only in certain specific energy states, in which an electron can reside without the emission of radiant energy.